crukci-bioinformatics/nf-alignment/README.md

 names to create the CSV file for this pipeline.

 After assembling the data, the alignment pipeline needs a little more configuration.
-Create a file `alignment.config` in the project directory.
+Create a file `nextflow.config` in the project directory.
 This is additional Nextflow configuration that cannot be defined in the main pipeline, as it is specific to your data.
 The file should contain: